-Awarding Body: Cambridge International Examinations
+Awarding Body: AQA

 A truly contemporary subject, Media Studies is relevant to all our pupils' lives.
 The media saturates everything we do in the developed world in the 21st Century.
 Giving pupils the tools to analyse and critique the media affords them the chance to see the ways in which the media pervades their lives.
+Note that AS Media Studies is no longer offered by the exam board; candidates choosing this subject should be prepared to study the full 2 year course.

-The AS and A Level Media Studies specification is designed to encourage candidates to:
+A Level Media Studies specification is designed to encourage candidates to:

-- Develop critical understanding of the media through engagement with media products and concepts and through the creative application of practical skills - Explore production processes, technologies and other relevant contexts - Become independent in research skills and their application in their practical work and in develoing their own views and interpretations. - Enhance their enjoyment and appreciation of the media and its role in their daily lives - Course outline and assessment procedure
+- Develop critical understanding of the media through engagement with media products and concepts and through the creative application of practical skills, - Explore production processes, technologies and other relevant contexts, - Become independent in research skills and their application in their practical work and in developing their own views and interpretations, - Enhance their enjoyment and appreciation of the media and its role in their daily lives.